 - Eat what you feel like, when you feel like it.

 - Include a variety of food in your diet as this may improve your overall intake.

 - Sip fluids throughout the day, and replace water, tea and coffee with drinks that add energy (kilojoules/calories), such as milk, milkshakes, smoothies or soup.

 - Relax dietary restrictions.
-During treatment, maintaining your weight or regaining weight you have lost is more important than avoiding full-fat and other high-energy foods.
+During treatment, maintaining your weight or regaining weight you have lost is more important than avoiding full-fat and other high-energy or high-sugar foods.

 - Gentle physical activity can stimulate appetite.